by Katherine Balle27 January '20

 A lot of people value art because of its monetary worth.
 One of the most expensive things in the world is art.
 Yet, it can never reach a certain value if people do not appreciate it.
 Art is created out of the experiences of the artist.
 But in some ways, it was also created with a purpose to change the world.
 Either way, art has a way to affect people.

-Because of this connection we have to art, we often display them in our homes and offices.
+Because of this connection we have to art, we often display it in our homes and offices.
 Through this, we expect that it continues to inspire us.
 We fell in love with a certain piece of art because it touched us.
 And that eventually became a personal experience that no one can ever understand.
 We continue to collect or make art to acknowledge our experiences in life.
 No matter what makes art good depends solely on the person and his/her personal experience.

 There is so much more we can extract and learn from a piece of art.
 And as the world continues to grow and evolve, so is art.